 Most children tend to get milder symptoms than adults.
 But they still can develop severe illness, become hospitalized, and even die from COVID-19.
 Some children have developed a serious condition known as Multisystem Inflammatory Syndrome in Children (MIS-C) after getting sick with COVID-19.

-The vaccines are highly effective in preventing COVID-19, especially in preventing hospitalization and death.
 Although they do have some common side effects, those side effects are generally minor and go away within a few days.
 The risk of COVID-19 is much higher than the risk of vaccination.

 Also, the COVID-19 vaccine is a crucial step in reaching herd immunity against COVID-19.
 Herd immunity means enough people are immune to a disease to stop its spread, and vaccination is one way to achieve immunity.